nuxt-modules/shopify/template/README.md

 NUXT_SHOPIFY_STOREFRONT_PUBLIC_ACCESS_TOKEN="YOUR_PUBLIC_ACCESS_TOKEN"
 ```

-That's it!
-The template is ready.
+And that's it!
+Now your template is ready to use.

 ## 🛠️ Usage